Key Specs of Hyundai Alcazar

 Alcazar Latest Update

-Latest Update: Hyundai has launched the mid-spec Platinum (O) trim of the Alcazar in a 7-seater layout.
+Latest Update: Hyundai has silently launched the Signature (O) AT 7-seater variants of the Alcazar.

-Hyundai Alcazar Price: The SUV is priced between Rs 16.30 lakh and Rs 20.14 lakh (introductory ex-showroom).
+Hyundai Alcazar Price: The Hyundai SUV is priced between Rs 16.3 lakh and Rs 20.14 lakh (ex-showroom, Delhi).

 Hyundai Alcazar Variants: It is available in eight variants: Prestige, Prestige (O), Platinum, Platinum (O), Signature, Signature (O), Signature Dual Tone, and Signature (O) Dual Tone.

-Hyundai Alcazar Seating Capacity: Hyundai’s three-row SUV comes in both 6 and 7-seater layouts.
+Hyundai Alcazar Seating Capacity: It gets both 6 and 7-seater configurations.

-Hyundai Alcazar Powertrains: The Alcazar is equipped with two engines: a 2.0-litre petrol and a 1.5-litre diesel.
-The petrol engine is an uprated version of the Elantra and Tucson’s, producing 159PS and 191Nm here.
+Hyundai Alcazar Engine and Transmission: The Alcazar is equipped with two engines: 2-litre petrol and a 1.5-litre diesel.
+The petrol engine is an up-rated version of the Elantra and Tucson’s, producing 159PS and 191Nm here.
 The diesel is the same as the Creta, making 115PS and 250Nm.
-Both engines come with 6-speed manual and automatic transmissions.
+Both come with a 6-speed manual and an optional 6-speed automatic.
 The Alcazar gets three drive modes (Eco, City, and Sport) and as many traction modes (snow, sand, and mud).

-Hyundai Alcazar Features: It gets a 10.25-inch digital instrument cluster, a 10.25-inch touchscreen system, auto climate control, wireless charging, and cruise control.
-Hyundai has also provided the SUV with ventilated front seats, a 360-degree camera, a voice-controlled panoramic sunroof, and Hyundai’s BlueLink connected car tech.
+Hyundai Alcazar Features: Hyundai offers it with a 10.25-inch digital instrument cluster, a 10.25-inch touchscreen system, auto climate control, wireless charging, and cruise control.
+The SUV also comes with ventilated front seats, a 360-degree camera, a voice-controlled panoramic sunroof, and Hyundai’s BlueLink connected car tech.

 Hyundai Alcazar Safety: Safety kit includes up to six airbags, electronic stability control, and front and rear parking sensors.